 The cell walls of plant cells support them to maintain turgor pressure, which is the pressure of the cell membrane persuasive against the cell wall.
 Plants cells must have lots of water inside them, leading to great turgidity.
-Whereas a cell lacking a cell wall, such as an animal cell, can swell and burst of too much water to spread into it, plants must be in hypotonic solutions to uphold turgor pressure and their basic shape.
-The cell wall is capable to hold water so that the cell does not burst.
+Whereas a cell lacking a cell wall, such as an animal cell, can swell and burst with too much water to spread into it, plants must be in hypotonic solutions to uphold turgor pressure and their basic shape.
+The cell wall is capable of holding water so that the cell does not burst.
 When turgor pressure is gone, the plant will begin to wither.
 Turgor pressure is what gives plant cells their typical square shape; the cells are filled with water, so they fill up the space accessible and press against each other.

-The composition of cell walls:Inthe plant cell wall, the main carbohydrates are hemicellulose, cellulose, and pectin.
-The cellulose microfibrils are connected via hemicellulose chains to form the cellulose-hemicellulose network, which is surrounded in the pectin matrix.
-The most common hemicellulose in the primary cell wall is called as xyloglucan.
+The composition of cell walls: In the plant cell wall, the main carbohydrates are hemicellulose, cellulose, and pectin.
+The cellulose microfibrils are connected via hemicellulose chains to form the cellulose-hemicellulose network, which is surrounded by the pectin matrix.
+The most common hemicellulose in the primary cell wall is called xyloglucan.
 In grass cell walls, xyloglucan and pectin are reduced in great quantity and partially substituted by glucuronoarabinoxylan, one more type of hemicellulose.
 10Cell walls usually grow by a procedure known as acid growth, mediated by expansions, extracellular proteins triggered by acidic conditions that adjust the hydrogen bonds between pectin and cellulose.
 The purposes are to increase cell wall extensibility.
 The external part of the primary cell wall of the plant’s epidermis is generally impregnated with cutin and wax, developing a permeability wall known as the plant cuticle.

 Secondary cell walls have a wide variety of additional compounds that change their mechanical properties and permeability.
-The main polymers that make up wood (mainly secondary cell walls) include
+The main polymers that makeup wood (mainly secondary cell walls) include

-• xylan, 20-35%, a type of hemicelluloses
+xylan, 20-35%, a type of hemicelluloses

-• lignin, 10-25%, a complex phenolic polymer that enters the spaces in the cell wall in between hemicellulose, cellulose, and pectin components, pouring out water and firming up the wall.
+A complex phenolic polymer that enters the spaces in the cell wall in between hemicellulose, cellulose, and pectin components, pouring out water and firming up the wall.

 Most of the plant cell walls are categorized as arabinogalactan proteins (AGP), hydroxyproline-rich glycoproteins (HRGP), glycine-rich proteins (GRPs), and proline-rich proteins (PRPs).
 Every class of glycoprotein is defined by a typical, highly monotonous protein sequence.
-Most are glycosylated, comprise hydroxyproline (Hyp) and develop cross-linked in the cell wall.
-These proteins are frequently concentrated in specific cells and in cell corners.
+Most are glycosylated, comprise hydroxyproline (Hyp), and develop cross-linked in the cell wall.
+These proteins are frequently concentrated in specific cells and cell corners.
 Cell walls of the skin may contain cutin.
 The Casparian band in the endodermis roots and cork cells of plant bark have suberin.
 Both cutin and suberin are polyesters that act as permeability barricades to the movement of water.
 The relative arrangement of carbohydrates, secondary compounds, and proteins differs among plants and between the cell type and time.
-Plant cell walls also have several enzymes, like peroxidases, hydrolases, esterases, and transglycosylases that cut, shapely and cross-link wall polymers.
+Plant cell walls also have several enzymes, like peroxidases, hydrolases, esterases, and transglycosylases that cut, shapely, and cross-link wall polymers.

-Secondary walls - particularly in grasses - can also contain microscopic silica crystals, which can strengthen the wall and guard it against herbivores.
+Secondary Walls - particularly in grasses - can also contain microscopic silica crystals, which can strengthen the wall and guard it against herbivores.

 Cell walls in certain plant tissues also act as storage deposits for carbohydrates that can be ruined and resorbed to source the metabolic and growth required for the plant.